Water Chemistry Water Chemistry — Complete Pool Water Chemistry Guide - Chlorine, pH & Balance

 Quick Overview - Pool Water Chemistry Essentials

-Pool water chemistry is the foundation of safe, clear, and enjoyable swimming water.
+That burning sensation in your eyes and the smell of "chlorine" hitting you before you even reach the pool deck is your water chemistry telling you exactly what's wrong.
 Proper chemical balance protects swimmers from harmful bacteria, prevents equipment damage, and maintains crystal-clear water.
 The key parameters are:

 Pro Tip: Invest in a quality test kit like the Taylor K-2006 or TF-100.
 Test strips are notoriously inaccurate and can lead to expensive mistakes.